5 Things to Know Before Choosing an Assisted Living Facility

 1) Can I see the room my loved one will live in?

 I did reference “mom” here.
 It is true that more and more facilities cater to females as they tend to outlive their male counterparts.
 When you are touring facilities they will all tend to dazzle you with splendid game rooms, media rooms, gardens and parks; but the reality of assisted living communities is that the resident will spend almost 70% of their time in their own living space.
 Most of very accommodating that their room is adequately decorated and equipped to make them very comfortable in this space, but this is a critical thing for you to research and know.
+If you are thinking of using an assisted living facility for your loved ones, then you might be interested in checking out something like these private care homes to give you a better idea of what could be offered to you.

 It is necessary for you to spend time with your mom in this space.
 See how the kitchen or kitchenette functions to meet her needs.
 Check out the bathroom – if she only likes baths, is there a tub?
 Is the room equipped with WiFi so she can stay connected to her children and grandchildren through social media, FaceTime and email?
 Is there cable – she will need to be able to watch her favorite shows.
 How is the lighting?
 Is there carper?
 How often are the rooms cleaned?
 Spending this much time in an unfamiliar setting can be scary, but making sure that all her needs will be able to be met is very important.